Recipe for making a substitute PBW beer equipment cleaner

 Beer image courtesy James Palinsad by way of Creative Commons licence.
 We have no idea if James prefers Star Trek or has even read Mortal Engines.

-If you're going to make a kegerator, jockey box or beer dispenser for your bar or keg system that's any good, you are going to need a quality beer faucet.
-They are integral to your dispensing system.
+If you're going to make a kegerator, a jockey box, or a bar-ready keg system, you need a quality beer faucet.

-If you don't want to muck around deciding on what to buy, then it may interest you to know that the beer faucet that is most often bought via this site is the renowned Perlick 630SS tap.
+If you do not want to spend time comparing every spec, the faucet most often bought via this site is the Perlick 630SS tap.

 perlick beer faucet